 This course has a very specific purpose: to teach students how to design (and manage) a business that can win in highly-competitive global markets.

 Course Content and Organization

-Throughout the course, you will have the opportunity to practice what you are learning through exercises such as writing a letter to shareholders and completing performance evaluations.
-In addition, on three separate occasions you will be asked to submit "one-pagers" applying course concepts to an organization of your choice (typically an organization you know or one you may want to create in the future).
-These summaries will form the building blocks for a short, seven-page final paper.
+Throughout the course, you will have the opportunity to practice what you are learning in various exercises: completing performance evaluations, designing internal control systems, writing letters to shareholders, and completing a scenario analysis.
+In addition, on three occasions you will be asked to submit "one-pagers" applying course concepts to an organization of your choice (typically an organization you know or one you may want to create in the future).
+These summaries will form the building blocks for a short final paper.

-By the end of the course, you will know how to design an organization capable of bringing out the best in people and winning in any competitive market.
-Implementing these concepts will be essential to making an impact on organizations throughout your careers.
+By the end of the course, you will know how to design and lead an organization capable of bringing out the best in people and winning in any competitive market.

 [This course complements, but does not duplicate, topics covered in BSSE, Corporate Strategy, and MOMV.]